SkygearIO/skygear-doc/content/cli/import-export.md

 By default `record export` also downloads the file of a record's asset field.
-Use the option `--skip-asset` to avoid this download and have `record export` instead written the JSON representation of that asset. `record import` will work as long as the asset is still being kept in Ourd DB.
+Use the option `--skip-asset` to avoid this download and have `record export` instead written the JSON representation of that asset. `record import` will work as long as the asset is still being kept in Skygear DB.

 ### Directory structure